mcoakley92/matching-rick-and-morty/README.md

 This game is for Rick and Morty, and classic card game fans.
 The game aims to be both mentally stimulating, and entertaining to play.

 1. As a player, I want to be able to click on a card in order to flip it over
+2. As a player, I want a timer so I know how much time I have left to complete the game
-2. As a player, I want matched cards to stay faming up and unmatched cards to flip back again, so I know which cards I still need to match
+3. As a player, I want matched cards to stay faming up and unmatched cards to flip back again, so I know which cards I still need to match

 ![wireframe](../1-cards-start-down.png)